asyncapi/website/pages/blog/2022-summary.md

   src="/img/posts/2022-summary/slack-channel-usage.webp"
 />

-Remember that AsyncAPI Initiative cares for both the specification and the tooling ecosystem.
+Remember that AsyncAPI Initiative cares about both the specification and the tooling ecosystem.

 ### New members' activity